claviska/jquery-ajaxSubmit/readme.md

 # jquery.ajaxSubmit.js - Effortlessly submit forms using AJAX and JSON

-Developed by Cory LaViska for A Beautiful Site, LLC.
+Developed by Cory LaViska for A Beautiful Site, LLC

 Licensed under the MIT license: http://opensource.org/licenses/MIT